dreamerlzl/LaTeX/tex/README.md

 # Content Preview
 * rdf_formal_semantics: The formal semantics of RDF by viewing it as a formal language
-* dl_intro: introduction to the basics of description logic, which is the underlying logic of the OWL2
+* dl_intro: introduction to the basics of description logic, which is the foundation of the underlying logic of the OWL2